greenelab/deep-review/sections/06_discussion.md

 The sharing of high-quality, labeled datasets will be especially valuable.
-In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g., Basset [@tag:Kelley2016_basset]) and cleaned data (e.g., MoleculeNet [@tag:Wu2017_molecule_net]) publicly available to catalyze further research.
+In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g., Basset [@tag:Kelley2016_basset] and variationanalysis [@tag:Torracinta2016_deep_snp]) and cleaned data (e.g., MoleculeNet [@tag:Wu2017_molecule_net]) publicly available to catalyze further research.
 As discussed in the Categorize section, there are complex privacy and legal issues involved in sharing patient data and deep learning models trained with it but also recent techniques to mitigate these concerns.
 Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening data at pharmaceutical companies.
 One perspective is that there is little expectation or incentive for this private data to be shared.
 However, data are not inherently valuable.
 Instead, the insights that we glean from them are where the value lies.
 Private companies may establish a competitive advantage by releasing sufficient data for improved methods to be developed.

 Code sharing and open source licensing is essential for continued progress in this domain.
 We strongly advocate following established best practices for